 For some organizations, the number of accounts that have to be tabulated on a daily, monthly, or quarterly basis may be enormous, perhaps to the point of taxing servers.
 If this is the case, you can use a batch class scheduler.
 With batch class scheduling, you take what would be one large batch and divide it up into smaller pieces.
 You then automate the processing of each of those batches in sequence.

 For example, if a financial institution has 15,000 customers, and they want to generate daily reports on all of them, they could do it in chunks, automating the whole process using batch job management.
 In this way, the process doesn’t overburden resources.
-Because the process is automated, you can choose to run it at a time where your computational resources are less likely to be used by other processes, such as between 2:00 a.m. and 4:00 a.m.
-You could also schedule different processes according to regional time zones, such as one that works better for Japan, another that suits Europe, and yet another fit for the Americas.
+Because the batch scheduling process is automated, you can choose to run it at a time where your computational resources are less likely to be used by other processes, such as between 2:00 a.m. and 4:00 a.m.
+You could also schedule different processing jobs according to regional time zones, such as one that works better for Japan, another that suits Europe, and yet another fit for the Americas.

-You may be light-years beyond submitting punch cards to an operator, but, like most organizations, your workload can be a little lighter with automated batch scheduling.
+You may be light-years beyond submitting batches of punch cards to an operator, but, like most organizations, your workload can be a little lighter with automated batch scheduling.
 Whether you’re a financial institution, medical facility, or any organization that needs to perform regular, repetitive processes, a solution like OpCon can help make your life easier.
 Reach out today to learn more.